lewagon/dotfiles/05-Rails/01-Rails-intro/01-Stupid-coaching/README.md

 - `action` specifies the URL that will be used when submitting the form
 - `name` enables you to name each parameter corresponding to each input of the form.

-You should know what to put instead of the `???`
+Replace the `???` so that your form send a request to `CoachingController#answer` with good parameter name.

 ![Coach answer to assertion](https://raw.githubusercontent.com/lewagon/karr-images/master/coach-ask.png)